 I want to know, "Why do people do what they do?"

-Many neuropsychiatric disorders (e.g., addiction, depression, anxiety) are characterized by aberrant valence processing-- or an imbalance between the motivation to seek rewards and avoid punishment.
+Many neuropsychiatric disorders (e.g., addiction, depression, anxiety) are characterized by aberrant valence processing - or an imbalance between the motivation to seek rewards and avoid punishment.

-I'm interested in the neural processes underlying various motivated behaviors.
+For a decade, I studied the neural processes underlying various motivated behaviors.
 Specifically I want to know how the brain integrates information about rewarding and aversive stimuli, and how these evaluations are translated in behavioral output.
 If we can uncover how these processes occur in health, we can begin to understand how they become dysregulated in disease.

 - How do aversive stimuli influence rapid dopamine neurotransmission in the medial prefrontal cortex?